yssolk9102/kwk-virtual-curriculum-4/swift-ios/lessons/classes-objects/index.md

 <div class="try-it">
   <h2>Try It: Organize Your Files</h2>
   <p>Go back into your code and create at least 3 more scholar objects using the scholar class.</p>
-  <p>Now, to prepare ourselves for the Aviatrix project, we are going to use a different tool to run our code.</p>
+  <p>Now, to prepare ourselves for the upcoming project, we are going to use a different tool to run our code.</p>
   <p>Open up Xcode and follow these directions to start it:</p>
   <ul>
     <li>Create a new Xcode project</li>